Euphie/cute/README.md

 ## Installation

 In linux, you can register cute as service, but must be run as root.
+And the configuration file is in /etc/cute.ini.
 ```
 git clone https://github.com/Euphie/cute.git
 cd src